 - The citric acid cycle is a critical metabolic process for energy production in organisms and occurs at the cellular level.
 Says Wikipedia’s Citric Acid Cycle page, “This series of chemical reactions is central to nearly all metabolic reactions, and is the source of two-thirds of the food-derived energy in higher organisms.”

-- There is a lot of talk about citric acid allergies, which is not the same thing and may not even exist.
+- There is a lot of talk about citric acid allergies, which is not the same thing.
 Allergic reactions are an immune response that usually manifest immediately, not a day later.

 - Eventually I discovered Vicky Clarke’s page on what she calls Citric Acid Intolerance, a brave woman from England – the one person that corroborated my suspicions and documented her very similar (albeit more severe) plight in great detail.
 To find someone else who had been on this journey made me realize I was not imagining things – I was right!
 I wish I knew how to reach out to her to say thank you.